shaitan-masters/skinsback-sdk/README.md

 - `options[logsPath]`: path to save files with logs.
 - `options[enableLogs]`: Need to create logs.
 Default: **false**.
 - `options[excludeMethods]`: List with methods that not used in trace.
 Default empty array.
+- `options[amountOfLastDaysOfSavingLogs]`: Amount of last days for saving logs.

 #### Example
 ```javascript